-- Design of Site Elements for Automobile-related Uses - Drive-through lanes for commercial uses shall 6.9.1. not be located along 'A' Streets or Primary 'B' Streets. - 6.9.2.
+- Design of Site Elements for Automobile-related Uses - Drive-through lanes for commercial uses shall 6.9.1. not be located along 'A' Streets, Paseo del Norte, Unser Boulevard, or non-Mandatory Primary 'B' Streets. - 6.9.2.
 Gas pumps, canopies, and/or service bays shall not be located along 'A' Streets.
-No more than 50% of a lot's frontage along a 'B' Street may be occupied by gas pumps, canopies, and/or service bays. - 6.9.3.
+No more than 50% of a lot's frontage along a 'B' Street may shall be occupied by gas pumps, canopies, and/ or service bays. - 6.9.3.
 Outdoor storage of vehicles or other products sold shall not be permitted along any 'A' Street.
 Along 'B' Streets, outdoor storage of vehicles or other products sold shall not exceed 50% of a lot's frontage.
-[See also Section 6.8.4.] - All off-street loading, unloading, and trash pick-up areas shall be located along 'B' Streets or alleys unless permitted in the specific Site Development Standards in Section 5 and/or 6.
-[See also Section 6.8.4.] - See also Section 7.8 starting on page 129 for building design requirements for auto-related uses.
+[See also Section 6.8.4.] - 6.9.4.
+All off-street loading, unloading, and trash pick-up areas shall be located along 'B' Streets or alleys unless permitted in the specific Site Development Standards in Section 5 and/or 6.
+[See also Section 6.8.4.] - See also Section 7.8 starting on page 133 for building design requirements for auto-related uses.